-The NDA is requesting applications to its bursary scheme, to support the NDA mission to deliver safe, sustainable and publicly acceptable solutions to the challenge of decommissioning and clean-up of the UK's civil nuclear legacy.
-The NDA's goals for the scheme are as follows:
+The NDA is requesting applications to its bursary call, to support the NDA mission to deliver safe, sustainable and publicly acceptable solutions to the challenge of decommissioning and clean-up of the UK's civil nuclear legacy.
+The NDA's goals from the call are as follows:

-- Maintain and develop the key skills that will be required to help us carry out the mission over the coming decades - Provide fundamental understanding of technologies and processes across the NDA estate - Develop early stage technologies (TRL 1 3) - Encourage two-way knowledge transfer between the academic and industrial communities working on nuclear decommissioning
+- Maintain and develop the key skills that will be required to help us carry out the mission over the coming decades - Provide fundamental understanding of technologies and processes across the NDA estate - Develop early-stage technologies (TRL 1 3) - Encourage two-way knowledge transfer between the academic and industrial communities working on nuclear decommissioning

-What is not covered under the scheme is R&D focused on site-specific challenges such as improving the efficiency of an existing plant or process or on training resource in a specific capability.
+What is not covered under the call is R&D focused on site-specific challenges such as improving the efficiency of an existing plant or process or on training resource in a specific capability.
 Those research areas are the responsibility of the individual subsidiaries and SLCs.

-Applicants are advised to seek advice on the structure and content of the proposals prior to submission, contact details are provided at the end of this document.
+Applicants are advised to seek advice on the structure and content of their proposal prior to submission.
+Contact details can be found at the end of this document.

+The call is open to UK academic institutions for projects that will lead to the award of a PhD.
 This year, up to £750,000 is available from the NDA PhD bursary to support projects that will lead to the award of a PhD.
-Universities and Research Institutes are invited to make proposals up to a value of £145,000 per project in the thematic areas below.
-NDA recognises that cost of living increases have impacted postgraduate researchers.
-In line with the recent UKRI announcement, we expect students funded through the NDA PhD Bursary call to receive a stipend that is at least equivalent to those paid by UKRI, i.e. £17,668 FTE outside of London, or £19,668 FTE in London.
+Universities and Research Institutes are invited to make proposals up to a value of £150,000 per project under the thematic areas outlined below.
+NDA recognise that increases in the cost of living have impacted postgraduate researchers.
+In line with the recent UKRI announcement, NDA expect students funded through the NDA PhD bursary call to receive a stipend that is at least equivalent to those paid by UKRI.
+Note that UKRI have removed any specific guidance relevant to a London weighting for 2023/4.
+NDA will not object to a stipend increase for the purposes of ensuring the stipend is competitive with your departmental guidance.